Cadelabs/ornabook/src/WorldRaidBosses.md

 - Sands of Aaru never misses, ensuring your damage on turn 1 before you get attacked and making defensive stats meaningless (do still keep enough Mana)
 - If your class of choice does not have Mystic Feather or Second Chance, you may often be quickly forced out of a fight, saving you a bit of time if you need to sand a lot of raids
 - Sanding not only applies to WRB but also to Kingdom Raids
+- Beware of passives whose stat increase may vary
+  - Passives such as Power of the Gods (e.g.: [Gaia](https://playorna.com/codex/classes/35/)) which increase stats and are visible in the Status menu
+  - Passives such as Iconoclast (e.g.: [Heretic](https://playorna.com/codex/classes/55/)) which increase stats depending on the battle state and are invisible in the Status menu
+  - Global passives such as Origin Town which add 10% to your stats (visible in the Status menu)

 ## Perfect sanding stats
 The following table is an attempt to find the perfect offensive stat value for every raid to deal 2 damage using Sands of Aaru.